 7. Helps Reducing Weight

-Tofu is low in calories and rich in vegetable protein and helps you feel full for a longer period and reduce your frequent hunger pangs.
+Tofu is low in calories and rich in vegetable protein and helps you feel full for a longer period, and reduces your frequent hunger pangs.

 8. Reduces Risk of Heart Ailments